Personal Finance

 Remember, money can equal freedom when you use it wisely.

-It may not be fun to say no to an expensive night out, you may feel disappointed when you can’t always buy something you really want right now, and it’s not always easy to say no when your kids are begging you for something at the store.
+It may not be fun to say no to an expensive night out, it might feel disappointing when you can’t buy something you really want right now, and it’s not always easy to say no when your kids are begging you for something at the store.

 But trust me, the more you save up, the more security and happiness you’ll feel.